How’s the River Today?

 An Innovative Partnership

-This massive urban science project was built with the cooperation of dozens of partners, including our utilities, technology providers, advocacy and community groups, and philanthropic funders.
-Through the partnership of several organizations, H2NOW Chicago launched in September 2021, the first real-time water quality monitoring project in the U.S. to measure microbial pollutants in an urban waterway.
+This massive urban science project was built with the cooperation of dozens of partners, including our utilities, technology providers, advocacy, and community groups, and philanthropic funders.
+Through the partnership of several organizations, H2NOW Chicago launched in September 2021 as the first real-time water quality monitoring project in the U.S. to measure microbial pollutants in an urban waterway.

 Impact

-By discovering, analyzing, and sharing water quality data, H2NOW Chicago accomplishes the following outcomes (click to expand)
+By collecting, analyzing, and sharing water quality data, H2NOW Chicago accomplishes the following outcomes (click to expand)

-1) H2NOW Chicago provides information to residents and visitors...
+1) H2NOW provides real-time, free, and easily accessible information to residents and visitors...

-2) H2NOW Chicago fosters a better understanding of recent improvements in water quality...
+2) H2NOW fosters a better understanding of recent improvements in water quality...

-3) H2NOW Chicago leverages growing public interest to foster a more productive CAWS...
+3) H2NOW leverages growing public interest to foster a more productive CAWS...

 that offers an increasing number of opportunities for residents and businesses to have commercial interactions with the rivers up and down their full length, not just in the Main Stem of the Chicago River.
 Our partnerships with community stakeholders familiar with local development priorities ensure that H2NOW Chicago’s data is disseminated, translated and interpreted as an input to existing and future development plans.

-4) H2NOW Chicago improves environmental stewardship of the waterways...
+4) H2NOW improves environmental stewardship of the waterways...

 by providing policymakers, water utilities, property developers and industries that use urban waterways with new insights into microbial pollution patterns and how they vary over time and location in the waterway.
 With this knowledge, the public has a better understanding of the river and how to protect it.
 Without measurement, there is no improvement.